-- Use family members and staff as part of the team. - Think like a detective. - Verify they have a primary care provider and are being evaluated medically on a regular basis.
+- Use family members and staff as part of the team. - Think like a detective. - Verify they have a primary care provider and are getting regular medical and dental care.

 Possible reasons for behavioral regression:

 - Environment (new staff member/client, change in housing, change in routine, different expectations)

 - Sleep

 - Medical condition/sensory sensitivities

 - Medication side effect

 - Language deficit that can be addressed

 - Trauma/abuse

 - Treatable mental health condition such as anxiety or ADHD

 - Puberty